-- Severe bone marrow suppression, which may be life-threatening. - Allergic reactions, including anaphylaxis, are rare but may happen in some patients.
+- Severe infusion reactions and allergic reactions which can be life-threatening.
 Signs of allergic reaction to this medicine may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
+Other symptoms of an allergic reaction can include chest pain, pain in your joints and fever.
 If this happens, do not take another dose of this medicine.
-You should get urgent medical treatment.
+You should get urgent medical treatment. - Severe decrease in the numbers of white blood cells which can raise your risk of infection and lead to neutropenic fever, a type of fever that can develop when you have a very low number of white blood cells which can be life-threatening.